schmidt/nach-vorne.eu/_posts/2016-03-30-releasing-redmine-zxcvbn.markdown

 Head over to [GitHub](https://github.com/schmidt/redmine_zxcvbn).
 You may find all the nitty gritty details in the README.
 I am missing something?
 Please create [a bug report here](https://github.com/schmidt/redmine_zxcvbn/issues).

+The plugin is also listed in the [Redmine Plugin directory](https://www.redmine.org/plugins/redmine_zxcvbn).
+So if you like it, please go there and leave a 5 star review.